bonitasoft/bonita-doc/md/bonita-docker-installation.md

 You can access the portal on http://localhost:8080/bonita and login using the default credentials : install / install

 ### Link Bonita to a database
+The H2 database allows the Bonita container to work out of the box, but it is not recommended outside of a development environment.

+As PostgreSQL is the recommended database for qualification and production environments, follow one of these next sections to configure your Bonita container to run on Postgresql database.
+You can work with either a PostgreSQL Container, or PostgreSQL as an installed service.

 #### PostgreSQL Container

-PostgreSQL is the recommended database.
-First, set the max_prepared_transactions to 100:
+First, set the max_prepared_transactions to 100 (unix example):
 ```
 mkdir -p ~/Documents/Docker/Volumes/custom_postgres
 echo '#!/bin/bash' > ~/Documents/Docker/Volumes/custom_postgres/bonita.sh